keivrijdag/keivrijdag/README.md

 view you as parasitically bathing in our hard-earned wisdom.
 On the other hand, perhaps we should slow down on being serious all the time.

+### Why is it called Keivrijdag?

+'kei' is Dutch for 'very' and 'vrijdag' is Dutch for Friday.
+Additionally, 'vrij' is Dutch for 'free' as used in 'freedom' (among others), so it is a very free Friday!

+### Is the Keivrijdag related to the KEI week?

+No.

+The 'kei' in 'kijvrijdag' is Dutch for 'very', where KEI in KEI week is an abbreviation.

+There is a 50% chance, however, that in a KEI week's Friday, that that day is also a Keivrijdag.
+Additionally, there is an approximately 2% chance, that when it is Keivrijdag, it is also KEI week.

 ### What is the picture?